 Major Duties and Responsibilities:

-- Field Work – Scout bat colonies to determine suitability for colony counts and write bat colony site descriptions.
+- Field Work – Scout bat colonies to determine suitability for colony counts, conduct summer bat colony counts (emergence counts), pilot White Nose Syndrome surveillance methods.

 - Equipment Management – Create, distribute and maintain equipment kits for volunteers.